Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-16-includes-in-typescript.md

 ---
 title: Includes in TypeScript
 date: "2021-04-16"
 description: Tenth challenge is Includes.
+If you have a tuple and want to check if the specific value exists, this is a challenge for you.
 labels:
   - typescript
   - easy